Media

 Network Share

-You can also connect to and use Network File Systems (NFS), such as Windows File Explorer and high-speed Network Attached Storage (NAS) devices to manage and replay scenario files.
+You can also connect to and use Network File Systems (NFS), such as Windows File Explorer and high-speed Network Attached Storage (NAS) devices to manage scenario files.
+High-speed Network Attached Storage (NAS) devices can also be used for scenario storage and for scenario replays.

 File Access